visioncortex/SymCode/symcode/Architecture.md

 The `/interfaces` module defines the abstract concepts of different components composing a scanner.

 The `/acute32` modules implements this interface.
-Other implementations can be based on it, and only modifying desired parts.
+Other implementations can base themselves on it.